openbmc/docs/designs/fail-boot-on-hw-error.md

 developers to associate certain error logs with causing a halt to the system until a log is handled.

+## Host Errors

+In certain scenarios, it is desirable to also halt the boot, and prevent it from rebooting, when the host sends down certain errors to the BMC.

+These errors may be of SEL format, or may be OEM specific, such as the [PEL format][5] used by IBM.

+The interfaces provided within phosphor-logging to handle the hardware callout scenarios can be repurposed for this use case.

 ## Alternatives Considered
 Currently this feature is a part of the base phosphor-logging design.
 If no one other then IBM sees value, we could roll this into the PEL-specific